 What options do you have for visually monitoring your financials?
 If you find it challenging to decipher and digest the tabular data, then graphical reporting may be the answer for you.
-To learn more about Progress Masters, contact Bree@bookskeep.com.
+To learn more about Progress Masters and our cash flow statements, contact Bree@bookskeep.com.
 We start clients in the program every quarter and we’d love to add you to the waiting list.

 Interested in Profit First for Ecommerce Bookkeeping?